|Press Mentions||| Print ||

 Virginia Wine Gazette

-Ingleside was one of three Virginia wineries featured in the article, "Winery Weddings: Romance Rules in Virginia."
+Ingleside was one of several Virginia wineries featured in the article, "Winery Weddings: Romance Rules in Virginia."

 "There’s no telling how many romances have been kindled in Ingleside’s dimly lit barrel room, where white lights trail behind a private tasting bar, and tall tables are set for a private têtê ẚ têtê.
 The space has a medieval feel to it, making for an intimate rehearsal dinner.
 The white lights continue outside into the European-styled courtyard, which seats up to 300 for a catered reception."